Igalia/vkrunner/README.md

     Runs the shader test script SCRIPT

     Options:
       -h                Show this help message
       -i IMG            Write the final rendering to IMG as a PPM image -d                Show the SPIR-V disassembly
-      -D TOK=REPL   Replace occurences of TOK with REPL in the scripts
+      -D TOK=REPL       Replace occurences of TOK with REPL in the scripts --device-id DEVID Select the Vulkan device

 ## Precompiling shaders